Anything Goes (Cole Porter song): Background and composition

-Tony Bennett and Lady Gaga first collaborated when they sang "The Lady Is a Tramp" for Bennett's Grammy Award-winning album, Duets II, then on the album Cheek to Cheek (2014).
 The recording took place over a year in New York City.
 Bennett's quartet was present, including Mike Renzi, Gray Sargent, Harold Jones, and Marshall Wood as well as pianist Tom Lanier.
 With Marion Evans, jazz trumpeter Brian Newman, a long-time friend and colleague of Gaga, played on the album.
 Tenor saxophonist Joe Lovano and flautist Paul Horn performed.
-The songs were handpicked by Bennett and Gaga; they selected tracks from the Great American Songbook, including "Anything Goes".